seenons/seenons-be-assignment/README.md

 - Can you implement a caching strategy somewhere?
 - Can you apply a better design pattern for the overall registration and data modeling following concepts around Rich Domains?
 - Can you show us your understanding of Loose Coupling and Single Responsiblity?
 - Can you spot opportunities for a read-model?
-If so, how would you achieve it?
+If you do, how would you achieve it?
 - Apply concepts of distributed messaging, consitency models and overall concurrency.
 - How would you limit the amount of waste pickups that a Service Provider can perform per day?

+Note: Not everything has to be done in code, you can also describe how you would achieve these opportunities in your readme file.

 ## Technologies Used